-Last Updated on November 27, 2023 by Roslin Dwivedi
+Last Updated on August 8, 2024 by Roslin Dwivedi

 Tucked in the middle of the lush greenery of Tampaksiring village in Bali, Tirta Empul Temple stood centuries of spiritual devotion and cultural richness.
 The temple is mostly popular among tourists for its water purification ceremony.
 It’s amusing how the holy spring helps you cleanse your souls and body.
-Thankfully the temple welcomes locals and tourists both offering Balinese healing experience
+Thankfully the temple welcomes locals and tourists both offering Balinese healing experience.

 The water purifying ceremonies at the enchanted Tirta Empul Temple, also known as “melukat” or “penglukatan,” were quite soul-stirring during our stay.
 This ceremony has enormous spiritual significance for the local community and is an essential component of Balinese Hinduism.